nfasano/movie_recsys/README.md

 - word mapping for words with the same meaning but different spellings (e.g. okay -> ok)
 - lemmatization
 - made the entire corpus lowercase
-- removed punctuation from entire corpus
+- removed punctuation from the entire corpus
 - bag of words representation (create vector X of size num_movies by num_words)

 The following figure shows the top 60 words and their word count across the entire corpus after the removal of stop words and words present in greater than 90% of the documents.
 For this figure, lemmatization was turned off during preprocessing which is why the words "friend" and "friends" appear.
-Here we see the diversity of words present in the corpus where the topic of family seems especially prevalent (e.g. words like mom, mother, baby, son, wife, father, brother).
+Here we see the diversity of words present in the corpus where the topic of family seems especially prevalent (e.g. words like mom, mother, baby, son, wife, father, and brother).

 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/data_preprocessing_eda_out/word_count_top_100.png" alt="drawing" width="100%"/>